How to use the command 'ntpdate' (with examples)

 Example output:

-Use case 3: Use an unprivileged port in case a firewall is blocking privileged ports
+Use case 3: Use an unprivileged port if a firewall is blocking privileged ports

 Code: